ilginyalcin/WebPage/README.md

 a1-yalcinilgin created by GitHub Classroom

-    I designed a web page about my hometown which is Marmara Island -Topağaç Village.I hope you will like it.
+    I designed a web page about my hometown which is Marmara Island -Topağaç Village.I hope you like it.

     -Ilgın Yalçın